IntelliTect/Coalesce/docs/stacks/ko/client/view-model.md

 For each database-mapped type in your model, Coalesce will generate a TypeScript class that provides a multitude of functionality for interacting with the data on the client.

-These ViewModels are dependent on Knockout_, and are designed to be used directly from Knockout bindings in your HTML.
+These ViewModels are dependent on [Knockout](http://knockoutjs.com/), and are designed to be used directly from Knockout bindings in your HTML.
 All data properties on the generated model are Knockout observables.

 Base Members
 ============

 `includes: string`
     String that will be passed to the server when loading and saving that allows for data trimming via C# Attributes.
-See :ref:`Includes` for more information.
+See [Includes String](/concepts/includes.md) for more information.

 `isChecked: KnockoutObservable<boolean>`
     Flag to use to determine if this item is checked.
 Only provided for convenience.